 We're always on the search for ethical fashion brands that create beautiful collections for a cause.
-Each of these social enterprise jewelry collections are doing an incredible work to sustainably end cycles of poverty within some of the world’s most disadvantaged communities by empowering artisans and persevering traditional crafts.
+Each of these social enterprise jewelry collections are doing incredible work to sustainably end cycles of poverty within some of the world’s most disadvantaged communities by empowering artisans and persevering traditional crafts.
+Thank you to our collaborating sponsors, Ten Thousand Villages, Soko Jewelry, Slate + Salt, Threads Worldwide and Bario Neal for their leadership in the fair trade movement!

-For 70 years, Ten Thousand Villages has been a pioneer of the Fair Trade movement laying the groundwork for sustainable change in over 30 developing countries by providing a space for people to take charge of their own lives and build something for themselves.
+For over 70 years, Ten Thousand Villages has been a pioneer of the fair trade movement laying the groundwork for sustainable change in over 30 developing countries by providing a space for people to take charge of their own lives and build something for themselves.
 Each piece of jewelry is created by independent small-scale artisan groups, co-ops and workshops and are crafted with love using local materials and time-honored skills.
+Ten Thousand Villages is also our favorite stop for unique, handmade gifts from around the world.

 Nisolo collaborates with local artisans in Peru and Kenya from the design to the handmade production of their jewelry line, shoes and accessories.
 Nisolo provides fair wages and full-time employment to their artisans and each piece of jewelry carries the heart of every person who works at Nisolo.
-We love their gorgeously-designed, well made jewelry and their fast, free shipping both ways.
+Nisolo currently sustains the jobs of over 50 people.
+Together, the Nisolo team is committed to developing beautiful, quality products and ensuring that everyone - from the first supplier to the end consumer - is treated with the respect and dignity that they deserve.
+We love their gorgeously-designed, well-made jewelry and their fast, free shipping both ways.

 Raven + Lily

 In our opinion, Raven + Lily is one of the most impactful social enterprise jewelry and fashion lines employing women around the globe.
 They currently employ women artisans in India, Ethiopia, Kenya, Cambodia, Pakistan, Guatemala, and the USA – all at fair trade wages to give them access to a safe job, sustainable income, health care, education, and a real chance to break the cycle of poverty for themselves and their families.
-All jewelry products are made from recycled or locally sourced materials.
-Raven + Lily is committed to providing products that are made by hand, follow fair trade standards, and honor an eco-friendly commitment.
+All jewelry products are made from recycled or locally-sourced materials.

-Threads Worldwide creates life-changing work through the fair trade of artisan jewelry.
+Threads Worldwide creates life-changing work in more than 15 countries through the fair trade of artisan jewelry.
 Female artisans around the world handcraft sustainable pieces, and US-based Fair Trade Partners bring them to market and share the artisans’ stories.
-Join The Movement.
+Their colorful, minimal jewelry is perfect for everyday wear - for both casual and formal settings.
+We love that they provide country of origin and artisan information with each piece, meaning that you get to learn more about the woman who made your necklace, bracelet or earrings.

 The Giving Keys

-Stephanie Hepburn, a human rights journalist and fashion enthusiast has joined her passion for fashion and human rights into one venture through Good Cloth.
+Stephanie Hepburn, a human rights journalist and fashion enthusiast has combined her passion for fashion and human rights into one venture through Good Cloth.
 Good Cloth is championing the important message that there is a lack of understanding in the fashion marketplace about the people that make our clothing and what conditions these workers may face.
 Good Cloth offers customers a space where they can purchase fun jewelry, clothing and accessories that are produced in a way that is kind to workers and the planet.
+The company also includes product journeys for each item, so that consumers can read how products are made from beginning to end.
+They believe the story of how our clothing and jewelry is made shouldn't be a mystery.

 The Brave Collection